Hendricks helps Cubs down Cardinals 5-2 | New Country 923

+Ben Zobrist and Anthony Rizzo homered as NL leading-Chicago moved 1 1/2 games ahead of second-place Milwaukee in the NL Central.
+Zobrist finished with four hits.

-Hendricks (7-9) retired his last 17 batters, settling into a nice little groove after Marcell Ozuna’s two-run homer in the first inning.
-The right-hander allowed four hits and walked none in just his second win in his last eight starts.
+Hendricks (7-9) settled into a nice little groove after Marcell Ozuna’s two-run homer in the first.
+The right-hander allowed four hits, struck out eight and walked none in seven innings.

-Zobrist and Anthony Rizzo homered as NL leading-Chicago moved 1 1/2 games ahead of second-place Milwaukee in the NL Central.
-The Brewers lost 8-5 at San Francisco.
+“I just made a couple bad pitches in the first,” Hendricks said.
+“After that, the mechanics settled in.
+The mindset was better and you saw the results.”

 St. Louis had won three of four.
 John Gant (3-4) was charged with three runs, two earned, and four hits in 4 1/3 innings.